 An investigation subsequently revealed police guidelines had not been followed, but the officer charged with murder was acquitted after arguing he had acted in self-defence.
 He said he had mistakenly believed he was about to be shot, as Mr Ashley was coming towards him.

 The family’s solicitor, Jane Dyson, said the chief constable’s apology was “unprecedented.”
-Hon sa: “The family have asked for a public inquiry not only into the killing of their son but into the way which that killing was investigated – into what the family believe to be a cover up.
+She said: “The family have asked for a public inquiry not only into the killing of their son but into the way which that killing was investigated – into what the family believe to be a cover up.

 “It was an investigation which led to no criminal convictions and no formal disciplinary proceedings against any of the officers involved in the killing of James Ashley.”
 She added that the family were still pursuing legal action against the former chief constable Paul Whitehouse.

 Mr Ashley’s sister Pauline said what happened to her brother was “legalized murder”, adding: “From day one we haven’t had the support network of the police which usually happens to other people in different circumstances, we’ve basically been treated like criminals.”

 Four other officers were also cleared of misconduct and neglect of duty in two separate trials.
 Mr Whitehouse was later forced to resign after pressure from Home Secretary David Blunkett.
 Meanwhile Liverpool Riverside MP Louise Ellman has called for a review of the police complaints procedure.
 She said: “This welcome apology is long overdue.
 James Ashley’s untimely death exposed inadequacies in police operations and the complaints system.”